Designing Resilient Linear Driftless Systems: Numerical example

 We check whether the matrix $F = BB^\top - CC^\top \succ 0$ for each of the four possible actuator losses.
 Table \ref{tab:eigenvalues F} gathers the minimal eigenvalues of $F$ for the four cases.
 As predicted by our intuition, the jet is only resilient to the loss of control authority over the canard.

 We study more in-depth the loss of control over the canard with Theorem \ref{thm:u_drift}.
-We reuse the notations employed in the proof and after some calculations we obtain: $\lambda_M = 0.8426 < 1$, $\alpha^* = 0.0343 > 0$, $\max(Re(\lambda(A))) = -0.259 < \alpha^*$, so the control law \eqref{eq:control_law} should work.
+We reuse the notations employed in the proof and after some calculations we obtain: $\lambda_M = 0.8426 < 1$, $\max(Re(\lambda(A))) = -0.259 < \alpha^*$, so the control law \eqref{eq:control_law_A} should work.

 We simulate our system on MATLAB with $ode45$ on the time interval $[0, 25]$.
 We generate $w$ as a stochastic signal between the bounds of $u_c$ defined in \eqref{eq:u}, i.e., $w(t) \in [-25, 55]\frac{\pi}{180}$ for $t \in [0, 25]$.
 If $\|w\|_{\mathcal{L}_2} > 1$, we divide $w$ by its $\mathcal{L}_2$ norm so that once normalized, $\|w\|_{\mathcal{L}_2} = 1$.
 If instead we initially had $\|w\|_{\mathcal{L}_2} \leq 1$, then we keep $w$ as is.
-In order to respect the constraints \eqref{eq:u} we add a saturation to the control law \eqref{eq:control_law} and to the LQR feedback control law $u_{LQR} = -Kx$ that we use as a reference.
+In order to respect the constraints \eqref{eq:u} we add a saturation to the control law \eqref{eq:control_law_A} and to the LQR feedback control law $u_{LQR} = -Kx$ that we use as a reference.
 On MATLAB we obtain

-As predicted, the state converges exponentially from $x_0 = (1,\ 1,\ 1)\ rad/s$ to the origin, as shown by the blue curve in Figure \ref{fig:exp_cv}.
-With the LQR feedback unaware of the undesirable input, the state does not converge to the origin, as shown in red in Figure \ref{fig:exp_cv}.
-As can be seen on Figure~\ref{fig:canard}, the undesirable input has a high variation and an amplitude non-negligible compared to the controlled inputs.
+As predicted, the state converges exponentially from $x_0 = (1,\ 1,\ 1)\ rad/s$ to the origin, as shown by the blue curve in Figure~\ref{fig:2}(\subref{fig:exp_cv}).
+With the LQR feedback unaware of the undesirable input, the state does not converge to the origin, as shown in red in Figure~\ref{fig:2}(\subref{fig:exp_cv}).
+As can be seen on Figure~\ref{fig:2}(\subref{fig:canard}), the undesirable input has a high variation and an amplitude non-negligible compared to the controlled inputs.
 It is not reaching its upper and lower bound because of the $\mathcal{L}_2$ normalization we operated.